polaris-MCRT/POLARIS/QUICKSTART.md

 POLARIS simulations are performed by parsing a command file with the simulation parameters.
 An exemplary (binary) grid file `grid.dat` of a circumstellar disk can be found in `projects/disk/`.
-Corresponding `.cmd` command files of the temperature, thermal emission, and scattered stellar emission can be found in
+Corresponding `.cmd` command files of the temperature, thermal emission, and scattered stellar emission simulations can be found in

 - `projects/disk/example/temp/`,
 - `projects/disk/example/dust/`, and